Onar Alili

 Combined your website behavior and browsing history information with a couple of seconds waiting time results in the final decision about the user (spam or not).

-🎯 Captchas tend to have accessibility and privacy issues.
-As captchas load script (js files) on your front end, they may slow down your website.
+🎯 Captchas tend to have accessibility, privacy and performance issues.
+As CAPTCHAs load script (JS files) on your front end, they may slow down your website.

 IP-based filtering: check for blocked spammer IPs